Skip to content

 • Wikipedia: Climate of Peru, Garúa and Humboldt Current

-• Amazon River Expeditions: Information on the rainy and dry seasons in the Peruvian Amazon
+• Amazon River Expeditions: Information on rainy and dry seasons in the Peruvian Amazon

-• US Embassy Lima: Weather warning regarding the Inca Trail closure in February
+• U.S. Embassy Lima: Weather advisory regarding Inca Trail closure in February

-• Journal of Climate: Study on rainfall on the coast of Peru during strong El Niño events
+• Journal of Climate: Study on precipitation on the coast of Peru during strong El Niño events

-• Technical article (PMC): Analysis of the extreme coastal El Niño 2023
+• Academic article: Analysis of the extreme coastal El Niño 2023